 Why?
 Well, it’s common sense really.
 Your email system at home is probably with a service provider like Gmail, Hotmail or Yahoo – you’ve never had a problem with it – it just works.

 The business email system is an entirely different story.
 You need a server onsite, someone to manage the server, take backups and make sure it’s secure, working and a stable internet connection.

 There’s a lot of overhead in the on-premise email server (hidden costs) as well as a lot of risks built into the system.

-Fortunately, most IT professionals have seen the light and email in the cloud is the new normal, anything else is either a risk to your business or an additional cost if you look closely enough.
+Fortunately, most IT support services have seen the light and email in the cloud is the new normal, anything else is either a risk to your business or an additional cost if you look closely enough.

 Antispam, email security, and backups are all taken care of by Microsoft Exchange online to boot.

 What’s the most beautiful part of this service?
-The beauty of the system is its ease of use and management for your IT supplier or department.
+The beauty of the system is its ease of use and management for your IT support company or department.
 Because of this, it reduces time spent managing the system which affects the bottom line of your business.

 Simple?
 Yeah well, let’s get onto something a bit more complicated within the mix.

 Microsoft Sharepoint Online

 Sharepoint is like a blank canvas we could talk to sundown on what the possibilities are.
 Let your imagination go wild – it’s all possible in Sharepoint.